nithilan17/nithilan17/README.md

 ## Hi, I'm Nithilan!👋
-- 🏫 I'm a 3rd year Undergrad Student at UIUC
+- 🏫 I'm a junior at UIUC studying CS and Economics
-- 🌱 I’m currently learning Data Management in the Cloud and AI
+- 🌱 Currently learning Data Management in the Cloud and Artificial Intelligence
+- 🔭 Aspiring SDE

 <!--
 **nithilan17/nithilan17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.